Noah-Huppert/alligator-wasm-alloc/README.md

 Once a big allocation segment has been de-allocated the underlying heap memory does not get returned to the host.
 Instead the big allocation segment is marked as free, and can be re-used in future big allocations.

-Big allocations are constant time via the use of a free big allocation stack (similar to MiniPages).
-Big de-allocations are O(n) via a linear search on the free linked list.
+Big allocations and de-allocations are O(n) via a linear search on the free linked list (`n` = number of big allocation items in the free linked list).
+Allocations will always try to use an existing free big allocation node using a first fit policy.

 MiniPages are not used for these allocations because MiniPage logic cannot accommodate allocations larger than 2 kilobytes.
 Additionally MiniPage logic relies on constant MiniPage size, allowing pointer math to used find MiniPage headers in the heap without any searching.
 If MiniPages of different sizes were created for big allocations logic used for normal MiniPage allocations would break.
 Big allocations are provisioned in intervals of ~2 kilobytes for the same reason.